1. Home

 5. Reset Network Settings

-If you reset network settings, it will reset your phone’s saved Wi-Fi networks and Bluetooth connections to factory default.
-Be sure to write down your Wi-Fi network credentials beforehand.
+Sometimes, resetting the network settings fixes inexplicable connectivity issues.
+Following these steps will reset your phone’s saved Wi-Fi networks and Bluetooth connections to factory default.
+Be sure to write down your Wi-Fi network credentials beforehand to make setup easier later.

 1. Open Settings, then General.